randust/tp/docs/DeveloperGuide.md

 ##Architecture Overview

-* Parser: Interprets user input and delegates it to the respective class while differentiating between commands for recurring and general expenses.
+* **Parser**: To verify that user input is correctly interpreted and dispatched to the appropriate command.

-* Command classes: Each command for the app is separated into specific classes, mainly `AddCommand`, `DeleteCommand`, `EditCommand`, `HelpCommand` and `ListCommand`.
+* **Command classes**: Each command for the app is separated into specific classes, mainly `AddCommand`, `DeleteCommand`, `EditCommand`, `HelpCommand` and `ListCommand`.

-* General and Recurring Expenses list: A general list would save all the general expenses created by the user, while recurring expenses list comprise of expenses that will be added at their respective stipulated dates.
+* **General and Recurring Expenses list**: A general list would save all the general expenses created by the user, while recurring expenses list comprise of expenses that will be added at their respective stipulated dates.

-* Storage: `DataHandler` will hanlde downloading and uploading both general and recurring expenses to `data.txt` file.
+* **Storage**: `DataHandler` will hanlde downloading and uploading both general and recurring expenses to `data.txt` file.

 ## Logging